Are you planning a beach vacation with your toddler?

 What is the difference between puddle jumpers, life vests and life jackets:

 All three are “approved” by the Coast Guard.
-However, they are approved based on what they are being used for and very specific specifications.
-To best understand the difference of PFD’s, it is a good idea to know about the 5 categories of personal flotation devices (PFD’s) that are recognized by the Coast Guard: (Source)
+They are approved based on what they are being used for and very specific specifications.

 - Offshore Life Jackets